 Its weight capacity will support most adults.
 This scooter’s 220-pound weight capacity is adequate for teens, big kids, and most adults.
 While I wouldn’t be comfortable getting too close to the weight capacity, it will be plenty durable for anyone small enough to ride it!

-While the cheaper price does mean slighter cheaper materials, by all reports this scooter steers well, is durable, stable, and enjoyable to ride.
+While the cheaper price does mean slightly cheaper materials, by all reports this scooter steers well, is durable, stable, and enjoyable to ride.
 Not to mention it’s the cheapest adult scooter on the market that will actually last more than a month!

 What makes a scooter good for heavy adults?

 Weight Capacity: Let’s face it…everybody weighs more now than when they were a kid.
 That’s not shocking.
 However, if you’re anything like me, you weigh more now than you did even last year.
 Most “adult scooters” have the same generic weight limit of 100kgs (220lbs).
 Almost every scooter we saw with this weight limit had several reports of it breaking on users who weighed far less.
-Because of this, we searched for scooters that would give most adults a significant cushion.
+Because of this, we searched for scooters that would give most adults a significant extra weight cushion.
 Our theory is, the further you are from the weight limit, the less wear and tear there will be on your scooter.

-Wheel Size: It’s unusual to find any sort of suspension in a person powered scooter.
-Not only does it add a level of maintenance, but it also decreases durability and, according to general consensus, is not very effective.
+Wheel Size: It’s unusual to find any sort of suspension in a person-powered scooter.
+Not only does it add a level of maintenance, but it also decreases durability, and according to general consensus, is not very effective.
 Instead of suspension, most manufacturers of high-quality scooters opt to create scooters with larger wheels.
-Larger wheels are much quieter and smoother than small wheels as they roll over bumps with much less resistance.
+Larger wheels are much quieter and smoother than small wheels, as they roll over bumps with much less resistance.
 Additionally, larger wheels tend to be more stable at speed and in wet conditions.

 Bar Height and Adjustability: Scooter weight limits are based on what the deck can support.
 If the handlebars do not adjust high enough for you, you will end up putting too much weight on them.
 This will result in difficulty steering, instability at speed, higher likelihood of breaking your new scooter, and a very store neck/back.
-We looked for scooters will the greatest variability in height, meaning that they can easily support users up to 6’7″!
+We looked for scooters with the greatest variability in height, meaning that they can easily support users up to 6’7″!

 Size, portability, and weight: Nobody wants a log on wheels.
 One of the main draws of scooters is that they are lightweight and easy to transport when they’re not in use.
 3 of the 4 scooters we recommend fold up quickly and can stash under your desk or just about anywhere else if needed.

 Price: Price was of lower importance in our search.
 While we did avoid scooters that were out of reach of average people, the cost is not a major concern for most.
-A high-quality scooter is literally a vehicle that can take the place of a much more expensive option (car, bike, taxi, etc.) on short trips and can provide years and years of service without needing gas, charging, maintenance, etc. Don’t skimp or you’ll regret it very soon.
+A high-quality scooter is literally a vehicle that can take the place of a much more expensive option (car, bike, taxi, etc.) on short trips, and can provide years and years of service without needing gas, charging, maintenance, etc. Don’t skimp, or you’ll regret it very soon.

 Deck Height: While deck height will not be a concern for most people, short adults may find that big wheels lead to a tall deck height weight, in turn, leads to really tired legs.
 Imagine, if your deck is too tall, you have to do a little mini squat every time you push off and stand back up.
 None of the scooters we chose should pose this problem.

-Looks: Looks come in last on our list but they were considered.
-After all, no one wants to show up to class, a business meeting, or even the park looking like they borrowed their 8 year old’s scooter.
+Looks: Looks come in last on our list, but they were considered.
+After all, no one wants to show up to class, a business meeting, or even the park, looking like they borrowed their 8 year old’s scooter.

 If you’re tempted to avoid this part, don’t!
 Remember those safety assemblies you had in kindergarten about wearing helmets?
-In mine, they showed up the helmet from some kid who got hit by a car while riding his bike.
+In mine, they showed us the helmet from some kid who got hit by a car while riding his bike.
 The helmet was cracked in half but the kid was fine.
 As an adult, though, I often go without my helmet.
 Not because I’m smarter, stronger, or more capable.
 Although those things may be true…the real reason that I and other people go without helmets is because of laziness and stupidity.

-Now that that is out of the way, trust me, kick scooter for adults are generally safe, great exercise, and tons of fun!
+Now that that is out of the way, trust me, kick scooters for adults are generally safe, great exercise, and tons of fun!
 Not to mention they are a fast and effective way of getting around that is portable and can fit just about anywhere.
 So get yourself a big wheel scooter and start gliding!